 An exploration of new models for business, such as holarchy and relational synergistic design.
 Our business models have been with us for 400 plus years.
 While we do not want to throw out the baby with the bath water, it is important to explore new ways of being in business relationship, new structures and forms of business.
 Our technology is allowing significant change in our daily work life, yet our business models remain the same.

 *New models of Business (see http://www.holacracy.org/)

 The integral leader as a student would be challenged, informed, taught to think creativity, openly, expansively, to ask great questions, to be unafraid to not know the answers, be able to stand in humility, and authority, to inspire through their own being, to dance with change, hold their nerve, have great compassion, take responsibility, acknowledge their shadow and weaknesses, speak with clarity and truth, and live a life that reflects their deepest values.
-They would represent the essence of a positive deviant.
+They would do this through building models, not simply exploring the theory.